 There are three types of traction alopecias, which are as follows:

 - Marginal Traction Alopecia – Characterised by a bandlike loss of hair (unlike frontal fibrosing alopecia) along the front hairline and temples.
-Results from hairstyles that pull the hair back.
+It results from hairstyles that pull the hair back.

 - Non-Marginal Traction Alopecia – Characterised by patchy hair loss (can also have a different pattern) that affects other areas of the scalp besides the hairline.
-Results from buns and hair accessories like pins, clips, wefts, or extensions.
+It results from buns and hair accessories like pins, clips, wefts, or extensions.
 It can even occur from the weight of very long hair.

 - Submandibular Traction Alopecia – It refers to traction alopecia in the area below the jaw.
 It has been reported in Sikh men who tie their beards into a tight knot under the chin.